cocos/cocos-docs/en/release-notes/upgrade-guide-v2.1.md

 For more 3D instructions, please consult the documentation [3D System](../3d/index.md).

-#### Optimize Auto-Atlas Build Speed
+#### Optimize Auto Atlas Build Speed

-__v2.1__ greatly optimizes the speed of auto-atlas construction.
+__v2.1__ greatly optimizes the speed of Auto Atlas construction.
 If the atlas has not changed, the results of the last build are used.

 #### Further Improve Rendering Performance